 "Native plant" and "wild plant" are not synonymous.
 In the Western Hemisphere, the former is usually defined as a plant that was here in pre-Columbian times.
 Many plants that grow in the wild in the Western Hemisphere, such as dame's rocket (Hesperis matronalis), do not meet this criterion.
 They may have naturalized, but that does not make them native plants.
 Indeed, some are among the worst invasive plants; as such, they are on the "enemies list" of most native-plant enthusiasts.

-There is more that's "short" in this statement than just a shortcut and short grass: it is also short-sighted.
 In the long run, mowing in this manner will not decrease, but increase the amount of care you have to put into your lawn.
 Why?
-Because it will harm your lawn, then you will have to put extra time, energy and money into repairing it.
+Because it will harm your lawn, then you will have to put extra time, energy, and money into repairing it.
 Learning how high to cut your grass is a critically important step in your lawn-care education.

-You Have to Get All Your Planting Done in Spring or Wait Another Year
+Planting Should Be Done in Spring or It Has to Wait Another Year

-At least subscribing to this landscaping myth will not cause any harm, but thinking this way does impose an unnecessary restriction on you, thereby diminishing the pleasure you can take in your landscaping.
+Subscribing to this landscaping myth will not cause any harm, but thinking this way does impose an unnecessary restriction, thereby diminishing the pleasure you can take in your landscaping.
 It is also an understandable misconception, in the sense that, indeed, planting in the summer's heat has been the death knell of many a plant.

 But that still leaves fall.
 Late autumn is, in fact, a good time to plant trees.